Estimating treatment effects with competing intercurrent events in randomized controlled trials: Future directions

-Our proposed methods have broad applicability across various therapeutic areas, including immunology, oncology, and cardiology, where treatment discontinuation and other ICEs frequently occur.
-However, the effectiveness of these approaches relies on the accurate classification of ICEs, which should be performed in collaboration with clinicians to ensure clinical relevance in trial analyses.
+Our proposed methods have broad applicability across various therapeutic areas, including immunology, oncology, and cardiology, where treatment discontinuation and other IEs frequently occur.
+However, the effectiveness of these approaches relies on the accurate classification of IEs, which should be performed in collaboration with clinicians to ensure clinical relevance in trial analyses.
 To support this, a modernized case report form is needed to enable more granular documentation of the timing, reasons, and magnitude of treatment discontinuation.
 For example, the reason for the event should be specified, such as discontinuation due to toxicity versus lack of efficacy.
 In some cases, the event may need to meet a threshold of magnitude, such as the use of additional medication exceeding a specified duration or dose.
 Additionally, the timing of the event may be relevant, particularly in relation to its proximity to outcome assessment.
-Fortunately, a cross-industry PHUSE working group is tackling this problem, and a recommended new case report form will be available soon \citep{phuse2024}.
+Fortunately, a cross-industry PHUSE working group is tackling this problem \cite{phuse2025estimands}.